Questions and Answers for Parents and Carers about our SEN offer

 - Your child’s form teacher will discuss your concerns with the school SENCo – Mr D. Byrne

-- You may wish to arrange a meeting with her.
+- You may wish to arrange a meeting with him.
 You can do this via email (firstname.lastname@example.org) or by contacting the school office (T: 0208 465 6200)

 - If you still have concerns you should arrange to discuss these with Ms S. Cavanagh, TKA’s Head Teacher.